micha-k/gl2toolkit/README.md

 ## Planned Features
-* Some more failure tolerane
+* Some more failure tolerance
 * More system feedback and checks
 * Reporting and "inventory" feature
 * simple export and archiving feature